 How might we, too, encounter God again, if we are courageous enough to think deeply about the language we use to approach Divine Mystery?
+How might we, too, be guided to travel "by another road," a road upon which we acknowledge the limits and the lamentable uses of "light" and "dark" in our recent past and then push beyond them?
 What new ways might we dream of to depict and express the epiphany that God is, and always has been, reaching out from across eternity to abide with us, to heal us, to bring us back to ourselves?